Phoenix Defective Tire Claims Lawyers

 If you or a loved one was in an accident that involved a rollover, tire blowout, or tip-over, defective tires may be the cause.
 Our licensed Phoenix defective tire lawyers can review your case and determine if you have a viable claim for compensation.

 Proving Liability in Defective Tire Claims

-If a tire was defective and caused you injury, you may have a valid claim against the manufacturer, distributor or the seller of the tire.
-Under Arizona’s product liability laws, you have the right to bring legal action against a liable party to recover damages for bodily injury or property damage resulting from the manufacture, construction, design, formulation, installation, assembly, labeling, packaging, sale or use of any product.
+If a tire was defective and caused you injury, you may have a valid claim against the manufacturer, distributor, or seller of the tire.
+Under Arizona’s product liability laws, you have the right to bring legal action against a liable party to recover damages for bodily injury or property damage resulting from the manufacture, construction, design, formulation, installation, assembly, labeling, packaging, sale, or use of any product.